-relative small compared to P-P schemes as the query interval increases.
-This is due to the high probability that a mobile host that gets in close proximity to an server acquires the data (i.e., there is sufficient time to broadcast a query and receive the data).
+In [21], we investigated the performance of the system as a function of the query interval using the asynchronous power conservation method (i.e., the on interval is half the query interval and not synchronized).
+The degradation in the FIS performance is relative small compared to P-P schemes as the query interval increases.
+This is due to the high probability that a mobile host that gets in close proximity to a server acquires the data (i.e., there is sufficient time to broadcast a query and receive the data).
 In P-P schemes the impact of the query interval can be more apparent.
-In a setting of 25 hosts with medium transmission power, data sharing enabled and no power conservation enabled, when the query interval increases from 15 sec to 3 minutes the degradation is approximately 30% and for five hosts, it reaches 50%.
-However, using the synchronous power conservation, even when we maintain a low ratio of the on-interval (e.g., 5% with on interval to be 6 sec and investigate further the synchronous power conservation mode and the impact of retransmissions, packet system as a function of the query interval using the asynchronous power conservation method (i.e., the
+In a setting of 25 hosts with medium transmission power, data sharing and no power conservation, when the query interval increases from 15 sec to 3 minutes the degradation is approximately 30% and for five hosts, it reaches 50%.
+However, using the synchronous power conservation, even when we maintain a low ratio of the on-interval (e.g., 5% with on interval to be 6 sec and query interval 2 minutes), we expect the degradation to be much weaker.
+We need to investigate further what is the optimal on and query interval and when a mobile host need to switch to passive querying to utilize its battery more efficiently.